KoxSosen/HahotaEconomy/README.md

 # HahotaEconomy
 Discord &lt;-> Vault/Essentials sync with MySQL integration using Node.JS and Java.

-To run the bot you need to create a config.json file in the root folder of the bot, and add the following format:
+To run the bot you need to create a config.json file in the root folder of the bot:

 ```
 {